theory/theory.so/source/about/index.md

 I've been hacking databases since 1997, when I started messing around with [FileMaker Pro](https://en.wikipedia.org/wiki/FileMaker) and [Microsoft Access](https://en.wikipedia.org/wiki/Microsoft_Access).
-Since 2001, I've focused primarily on [PostgreSQL], for which I have developed [PGXN](http://pgxn.org/), a service for distributing extensions, and [pgTAP](http://pgtap.org/), a unit testing framework.
+Since 2001, I've focused primarily on [PostgreSQL](http://postgresql.org/), for which I have developed [PGXN](http://pgxn.org/), a service for distributing extensions, and [pgTAP](http://pgtap.org/), a unit testing framework.
 More recently, I've been working on [Sqitch](http://sqitch.org/), a database schema change management app for PostgreSQL, Oracle, SQLite, and MySQL.

 I'm [@theory on Twitter](https://twitter.com/theory/) and also [@theory on App.Net](https://alpha.app.net/theory/).